swami vivekananda

 “Maha-navami, known also under the name of Dasara, [is] specially dedicated to the memory of ancestors.
 This feast is considered to be so obligatory that it has become a proverb that anybody who has not the means of celebrating it should sell one of his children in order to do so.”

-Okay, there may be more misinformation in there than info—celebrants don’t sell off the kids to honor to the parents, but the holiday is a big deal in India (especially Bengal) as well as parts of Nepal, Bhutan, and other countries with Bengal populations.
+Okay—celebrants don’t actually sell off the kids to honor to celebrate, but the holiday is a big deal in India (especially Bengal) as well as parts of Nepal, Bhutan, and other countries with Bengal populations.

 Also, Maha-navami isn’t the name of the whole celebration.
 Navami means ninth day, and refers to the ninth and penultimate day of the Durga Puja festival.
 It’s observed in different ways throughout the subcontinent.